scollier/Summit2014OSEonOSPViaHeat/scott/03-Configure-Host-Networking.md

 Alternatively, this script will display only the MAC Address:

     ip a show dev em1 | awk 'NR==2{print $2}'
+    f0:4d:a2:3b:a0:59

 Create the file **/etc/sysconfig/network-scripts/ifcfg-br-public** with the following contents.
 Note the line MACADDR will use a fabricated MAC address.
-Change the 1st bye/6th octet/left most to match your lab station number.
+Change the 1st and 2nd bytes (5th and 6th octets in the right most position) to match your lab station number.
 Remember to convert to hex:

     DEVICE="br-public"
     ONBOOT="yes"